-The best way to understand a SeaTable spreadsheet and its functions is to build one of your own.
-To create a new spreadsheet, click on "Add a base" in your dashboard.
+The best way to understand a SeaTable spreadsheet and its features is to build one of your own.
+To create a new spreadsheet, click "Add a base" in your dashboard.
 Base, by the way, is short for "database".
-Strictly speaking, we are creating a database that can contain several spreadsheets (or tables).
-Your database with its individual tables contains all the information that is useful to you, be it a business roadmap, a content calendar or the location data of your branches.
-With SeaTable you create your personal database with all the information you need.
+So, strictly speaking, we are creating a database here that can contain multiple spreadsheets (or tables).
+Your database with its individual tables contains all the information that is useful for you, be it a business roadmap, a content calendar or the location data of your branches.
+With SeaTable you create your personal database, with all the information you need.

-Clicking on "Add a base" opens up three different options:
+Clicking on "Add a base" will open three different options:

 Create a blank base